 Department of Art, Culture & Tourism, and The Ohio State University.

-and has recently appeared in works by Kathleen Hermesdorf, Heidi
+Dance and Fusionworks, and has recently appeared in works by Kathleen

-Henderson, Rose Pasquarello Beauchamp, and Rachel Boggia, and
+Hermesdorf, Heidi Henderson, Rose Pasquarello Beauchamp, and Rachel

 Betsy was a 2017 Bates Dance Festival

 Emerging Artist, a 2016 Rhode Island State Council on the Arts

 Choreography Fellow, and currently serves as an Assistant Professor